thetrueheavensequal/Evelyn/README.md

-`LINUX_USERNAME` | For VPS username `root` | Type any name you want `LINUX_USER_PASSWORD` | For VPS `root password` | Type any password you want `LINUX_MACHINE_NAME` | For VPS System `Computer` name | Type any name you want `CHROME_HEADLESS_CODE` | For remoting linux desktop using google remote | Copy Codes from [here](https://remotedesktop.google.com/headless) and login with your google account, and then copy the code below `Debian Linux` blank. :warning: Each code can only be used for once, generate another code when u have used that one.
+`LINUX_USERNAME` | For VPS username `root` | Type any name you want `LINUX_USER_PASSWORD` | For VPS `root password` | Type any password you want `LINUX_MACHINE_NAME` | For VPS System `Computer` name | Type any name you want
 ***

 * go to `Actions` Tab and select one of system workflow.